vidhithakrar/akka-http-client-api-comparison/README.md

   Run `WebServerWithHostLevelClientApi.scala`
 ## Run API tests
   There are [gatling](https://gatling.io/) tests inside `financial-portfolio-service/src/it/scala`.
 A single test can be run with the command: `gatling-it:testOnly <simulation-class-name>`, For eg: `gatling-it:testOnly SingleUserWithTenAccountsSimulation`

+  Note: Update the port in Transactions.scala to run the test against Host-level API implementation